david213redmond/spark-corenlp/README.md

   tuples.
 * *`sentiment`*: Measures the sentiment of an input sentence on a scale of 0 (strong negative) to 4 (strong positive).
-* *`segment`*: Segments a sentence or document into phrases using the Chinese Segmenter based on Pi-Chuan Chang's CRF Segmenter implementation.
+* *`segment`*: Segments a sentence or document into phrases using the CRF Classifier Chinese Segmenter based on Pi-Chuan Chang's CRF Segmenter implementation.
+* *`segment2`*: Segments a sentence or document into phrases using the Jieba Chinese Segmenter.

 Users can chain the functions to create pipeline, for example: